Neural Network Approach to the Simulation of Entangled States with One Bit of Communication

-Therefore, we are interested in the question of how much classical communication must supplement LHVs to simulate the behaviour of a quantum state.
-For the maximally entangled state of two qubits, after some partial results \cite{steiner2000towards, csirik2002cost}, Toner and Bacon provided a definitive solution by describing a protocol that simulates the statistics of all projective measurements using only one bit of communication, which we refer to as \textit{LHV+1} \cite{toner2003communication}.
-Subsequently, Degorre and coworkers used a different approach and found another protocol which also requires only one bit of communication \cite{degorre2006simulation}.
+Therefore, we are interested in the question of how much classical communication must supplement LHV to simulate the behaviour of a quantum state.
+For the maximally entangled state of two qubits, after some partial results \cite{brassard1999cost, steiner2000towards, csirik2002cost}, Toner and Bacon provided a definitive solution by describing a protocol that simulates the statistics of all projective measurements using only one bit of communication, which we refer to as \textit{LHV+1} \cite{toner2003communication}.
+Subsequently, Degorre and coworkers used a different approach and found another protocol which also requires only one bit of communication \cite{degorre2005simulating}.
 The case of non-maximally entangled pure states proved harder.
-By invoking the Toner-Bacon model, two bits of communication are certainly sufficient \cite{toner2003communication}; while Brunner and coworkers proved that one PR-box is not \cite{brunner2005entanglement}.
-But the simulation of those states in LHV+1 remained open.
-Only recently, Renner and coworkers reported a LHV+1 protocol that simulates exactly weakly entangled pure states \cite{renner2022minimal}.
+By invoking the Toner-Bacon model, two bits of communication are certainly sufficient \cite{toner2003communication} \revtrois{ and it was recently proved that two bits are also enough for POVM measurements \cite{renner2023classical}.
+Meanwhile, Brunner and coworkers proved that one PR-box is not enough for projective measurements \cite{brunner2005entanglement}.} But the simulation of those states in LHV+1 remained open.
+Only recently, Renner and Quintino reported an LHV+1 protocol that simulates exactly weakly entangled pure states \cite{renner2022minimal}.
 Our neural network will provide evidence that projective measurements on all two-qubit states can be very closely approximated in LHV+1.